 Students considering applying for Advanced Standing status in an MSW Program should familiarize themselves with the specific criteria for admission to the program(s) of their choice.
 Criteria may vary by MSW program.
-Generally, a BSW student must earn a grade of B or better in each Social Work Core Course and have positive recommendations from BSW faculty and field supervisors to qualify for Advanced Standing.
+Generally, a BSW student must earn a grade of B or better in each Social Work Core Course and have positive recommendations from BSW faculty and practicum supervisors to qualify for Advanced Standing.

-Policies and Procedures for Terminating a Student's Enrollment in the BSW Program
+Policies and Procedures for Terminating a Student's Enrollment in the BSW Program practicum education enter the practicum of professional Social Work.

-The Simmons University BSW Program is committed to ensuring that only those students who have demonstrated proficiency in the CSWE Core Competencies through coursework and field education enter the field of professional Social Work.
 This serves as a protection for clients and the Social Work profession and is a necessary component of the provision of ethical Social Work education.
 It is sometimes necessary to advise a student to reconsider their preferences for social work, to change their major, and to work with the Student Life Office, and Associate Dean for Student Life to evaluate additional options.
 Decisions to terminate a student from the BSW Program are made jointly among Program faculty, in consultation with the SSW Director.
 The basis for this decision will be based upon one or more of the following: